josiah-brown/josiah-brown/README.md

 - 👋 Hi, I’m @josiah-brown.
 View my portfolio site at [josiahbrown.com](https://josiahbrown.com)
 - 👀 I’m a full-stack developer with a background in electrical and computer engineering.
-- 🪂 Currently learning React Native, piano, and skydiving
+- 🪂 Currently learning React Native, Firebase, and skydiving
 - 🎨 [Check out some of my generative art!](https://www.instagram.com/josiah___brown/)
 - 📫 How to reach me: josiah.webdev@gmail.com